 The Saatva Luxury Firm gets high marks in almost all categories and excels when it comes to materials and quality construction.
 Several key features make the Saatva our top innerspring mattress:

-- Extended sleep trial: Saatva offers a 120 day sleep trial during which the mattress can be returned at no charge.
+Extended sleep trial: Saatva offers a 120 day sleep trial.

 Honorable Mention for Best Innerspring Mattress